 - Our RetroDepth paper wins Best Paper Award at CHI 2014!

-- Tutorial on Decision Forests and Fields at ICCV 2013.
+- Tutorial on Decision Forests and Fields as presented at ICCV 2013.

 - Decision Forests book including tutorial and software available here.

-Jamie Shotton studied Computer Science at the University of Cambridge, where he remained for his PhD in Computer Vision and Visual Object Recognition.
+Jamie Shotton studied Computer Science at the University of Cambridge, where he remained for his PhD in computer vision and machine learning for visual object recognition.
 He joined Microsoft Research in 2008 where he is now a Senior Researcher in the Machine Learning & Perception group.
 His research focuses at the intersection of vision, graphics, and machine learning, with particular interests including human pose and shape estimation, object recognition, gesture and action recognition, and medical imaging.
 He has received multiple Best Paper and Best Demo awards at top academic conferences.
 His work on machine learning for body part recognition for Kinect was awarded the Royal Academy of Engineering's gold medal MacRobert Award 2011, and he shares Microsoft's Outstanding Technical Achievement Award for 2012 with the Kinect engineering team.
 In 2014 he received the PAMI Young Researcher Award.